 PROS: Easily accessible; clean, flush toilets and hot showers; family-friendly; soft grass makes for comfy camping; wildlife everywhere; close to the Eastern walking tracks; vehicle-based camping

-CONS: No designated campsites but an open area set up in a circle and with little privacy; almost no shade; lots of traffic going past (daytrippers visiting the cafe, picnic areas and walks); fairly busy over the Easter weekend (but not off-putting); no picnic tables at the campground
+CONS: No designated campsites but an open area set up in a circle and with no privacy; almost no shade; lots of traffic going past (daytrippers visiting the cafe, picnic areas and walks); fairly busy over long weekends (but not too off-putting); no picnic tables in the camping area

 PERSONAL ENJOYMENT RATING: 3/5